Attack on Arvind Kejriwal's residence

-On 30 March 2022, the official residence of Arvind Kejriwal, Chief Minister of Delhi, was attacked by members of the Bharatiya Janata Party (BJP).
-Deputy chief minister Manish Sisodia called the incident a conspiracy to murder Kejriwal.
+On 30 March 2022, the official residence of Arvind Kejriwal, Chief Minister of Delhi, was allegedly attacked by members of the Bharatiya Janata Party (BJP).
+Deputy CM Manish Sisodia called the incident a conspiracy to murder Kejriwal.
 Tejasvi Surya, the national president of Bharatiya Janata Yuva Morcha (BJYM; the youth wing of the BJP) and a member of the Lok Sabha, had led a protest against Arvind Kejriwal with around 200 BJYM members.
 Several protesters were seen in CCTV footage breaking barriers in front of Kejriwal's residence and daubing red paint on the main gate.
 According to Delhi Police officials, the attackers also damaged a CCTV camera.
 Kejriwal's party, the Aam Aadmi Party (AAP), stated that he was not in the house at the time of the attack, but members of his family were present.

 Saurabh Bhardwaj, an AAP member of the Delhi Legislative Assembly, filed a petition in the Delhi High Court seeking the formation of a special investigation team to carry out a "fair and time-bound investigation" into the incident.
 The petition asserted that the attack and vandalization appeared to have been carried out with the "tacit complicity" of Delhi police, and asked the court to issue directions to the Delhi Police and the Union Ministry of Home Affairs for ensuring the security of the chief minister and his residence.
 The court noted that the security was inadequate to control the crowd, and sought a status report of the police investigation into the incident within two weeks' time.

 Delhi Police arrested eight members of BJYM in connection with the incident.
 A local court remanded all the arrested men into judicial custody.
 According to the police, all the 20 accused identified were BJYM members.